magnetotellurics/ModEM/README.md

 					bash ../scripts/compile_serial_mpi.sh

 				Notes:
-					- Users who just want to use ModEM can go to step 2.
+					- Users who just want to use ModEM_OO can go to step 2.
 					- Executables and Makefiles can be renamed at will.
+					- it is possible that some users may have to create Makefiles, and then edit path names for libraries and include files.

 				- To create only ModEM_MPI executable, run: